African historiography: Economic history

 Economic history is the study of history using methodological tools from economics or with a special attention to economic phenomena.
 There are three main schools of thought in African economic history: neoclassical, Marxist, and one centred on dependency theory.
 The leading journal is African Economic History, founded in 1976.
 From the 1980s to early 2000s, Africa rarely appeared in major journals on economic history.
 Since then, there has been a revival in the study of African economic history, mostly focussed on contemporary history.
-Most African researchers are employed in the West due to a lack of opportunities at home, likely reducing the diversity of views.
+The discipline lacks input from African scholars, most of which are employed in the West due to a lack of opportunities at home, reducing the diversity of views and sidelining local perspectives.
 Some Western scholars engage in what A. G. Hopkins calls "neocolonial sholasticism".
 Gareth Austin criticised the sub-discipline for applying concepts predominantly derived from the European experience to African history, and said there needs to be more intellectual ambition.
 He also stressed the importance of comparative historical research in testing models proposed as universal, and noted that the immense diversity of the continent makes synthesising research into an "African model" challenging.
+Oluwatosin Adeniyi has lamented the lack of "African economics" as a distinct 'Africanised' discipline in the same vein as African art or African psychology.

 Periodisation is split into four periods: the first is from the earliest hominids, through the Stone and Iron ages, and covers the development of agriculture; the second begins in the 16th century and revolves around the Atlantic slave trade; the third begins in the 19th century with the abolition of the slave trade and covers the colonial period; and the fourth covers postcolonial history from the mid 20th century to the present.
 Modernisation theory, which held that underdeveloped "traditional" societies had to be transformed into "modern" ones, dominated the discipline through the 1950s and '60s.
 It rapidly fell out of favour due to economic crises in the West and historical research uncovering contradictory evidence, creating a vacuum to be filled by dependency theory where capitalism became seen as the problem rather than the solution.
 Approaches from the Annales school gained currency in African historiography in the 1980s, however now they have mostly been absorbed into other schools.